andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/tdd-ios-swift-whats-goal.md

 #### Starting Places

-When I create a new iOS project, XCode sets me up with a Storyboard, a blank Scene, and a View Controller.
-XCode also generates a Test target for me&#8230; BUT a what am I most aware of right from the onset?
+When I create a new iOS project, Xcode sets me up with a Storyboard, a blank Scene, and a View Controller.
+Xcode also generates a Test target for me&#8230; BUT a what am I most aware of right from the onset?
 The Storyboard and the View Controller.

 The natural inclination, then is to start dragging things onto the design surface and wiring them up to the controller as Outlets and Actions, and off I go!